 Water filters are of different types.
 It is the best way to cut down on water weight.
 It enables you to drink from any source (stream, pond, etc.) instead of carrying all of your water.

 You can find a lot of water filters online as well as at hardware stores near you.
-They all work on the same principal – pass water through a few layers of natural or artificial porous material to filter out dirt and large bacteria.
+They all work on the same principle – pass water through a few layers of natural or artificial porous material to filter out dirt and large bacteria.

-My favorite filter is this one available on Amazon or Walmart easily.
-It’s cheap, easy to use, and does what it is designed for.
-When combined with the gravity bag (you can buy the filter with or without the gravity bag) it becomes very handy.
+When combined with the gravity bag (you can buy the filter with or without the gravity bag), it becomes very handy.
 You can leave the filter connected to the filled gravity bag and get a lot of filtered water overnight.

 Best ways to carry water for camping

 Carrying all your water on your back is not a good idea.
 It will be difficult to access water from time to time and you will not be able to drink plenty of it.
-You have to choose something that can supply a source of water throughout, not adding much weight to carry for you.
-Hard bottles, collapsible bottles, hydration bladders, and soda bottles all can carry water but the question is, which one is the best way to carry water?

 Water Bottles

 Water bottles are easy to carry, cheap, and often disposable.
-Traditional hard bottles are cheap and easily available and quite handy but take unnecessary space when empty.
-Make sure the bottle you chose is BPA-free.
-I would recommend getting one from Nalgene.
-They are inexpensive, BPA free and quite famous among outdoorsy people.
+Traditional hard bottles are cheap and easily available and quite handy but they take up unnecessary space when empty.

 In comparison, flexible rubber bottles can be rolled and collapsed to carry easily without taking up much of your packing space.
-Again, get a BPA-free one.
-I would recommend HydraPak Stash in this category.

 Hydration Bladders or Packs

-Hydration packs are specially designed water containers that you can carry inside your backpack or even wear as a backpack.
 They can carry a lot of water with ease and come with a sipping pipe that you can use to sip while going on your trail.

-My go to hydration pack is Aquamira pressurized pack [Amazon Link].
+My go-to hydration pack is Aquamira pressurized pack [Amazon Link].

-Wha to do if you run out of water?
+What to do if you run out of water?

-Even if take great care of your water supply during camping, you might still run out of it every now and then.
-Managed campsites have regular supply of water so if you are near such a site, its not really a problem.
-But if you are in the wilderness away from civilisation, you will have to do some serious water hunting.
+Managed campsites have a regular supply of water, so if you are near such a site, it’s not really a problem.
+But if you are in the wilderness away from civilization, you will have to do some serious water hunting.

 For drinking, you need at least 1 gallon per person per day.
 The climate, temperature, and activities play an important role in camping.